Skip to main content

 Techniques where we only have telemetry (visibility) but no alert logic do not count toward coverage.
 Neither do rules that exist in our library but have never been validated against real-world activity.

-At 97% coverage, our current gaps are concentrated in two areas: (1) Techniques requiring physical access to endpoints — these are out of scope for a cloud-delivered platform by design.
-(2) Three sub-techniques under T1657 (Financial Theft) that emerged in ATT&CK v15 and for which we are building detection rules now.
+Our current gaps are concentrated in two areas: (1) Techniques requiring physical access to endpoints — these are out of scope for a cloud-delivered platform by design.
+(2) Recently-added sub-techniques for which we are still building detection rules.

-• T1200 (Hardware Additions) — requires physical access, out of scope
+• Hardware-additions techniques — require physical access, out of scope

-• T1606.002 (SAML token forgery in on-prem AD FS) — limited telemetry available from on-prem deployments
+• On-premises SAML token forgery — limited telemetry available from on-prem deployments

 Our testing methodology

-Every quarter our red team runs Atomic Red Team tests against dedicated detection validation infrastructure.
+Every quarter our red team runs adversary-emulation tests against dedicated detection-validation infrastructure.
 Results feed directly into our coverage dashboard, which maps each test outcome to the relevant technique and updates our published numbers.
 We commit to updating this dashboard within 30 days of each ATT&CK version release.

 bash